Chapter 23:

 ‘Sensei, I expect something fabulous.’

-Mutsuki sighed, snapping his fingers.
+Mutsuki sighed and snapped his fingers.

 ‘Fine.
 Fox greeting.
 Bow, snap, swish.’